 If you want to learn more about the edible and medicinal weeds that surround us and how to use them, check out my eBook: Wildcrafting Weeds: 20 Easy to Forage Edible and Medicinal Plants (that might be growing in your backyard)!

 My online foraging course is a great way to learn about wild edible and medicinal plants!
 Sign up to to learn more about the gather + root online foraging course here.

 Health Benefits of Elderberries

 Let’s be honest, the best way to use herbs is to let your “food be your medicine.”
 I mean, you have to eat anyway, right?

-With their anti-inflammatory, antioxidant, antiviral, immune-stimulating benefits, elderberries can be made quite flavorful and are easily incorporated into a variety of recipes and remedies.
+With their anti-inflammatory, antioxidant, antiviral, and immune-stimulating benefits, elderberries can be made quite flavorful and are easily incorporated into a variety of recipes and remedies.

-They can be made into anything from rustic or decadent desserts, candies, cocktails or fermented beverages, breakfast dishes, or preserved in jams, jellies, and more.
+They can be made into anything from rustic or decadent desserts, candies, cocktails, or fermented beverages, breakfast dishes, or preserved in jams, jellies, and more.

 Remember, raw elderberries can upset your stomach when consumed in high quantities.
 The glycoside content that can cause issues is reduced when the berries are cooked or fermented.

 Where to Find Elderberries